robbiew/GHOSTmine/README.md

 # GHOSTmine
-There is a special door code reserved for GHOSTnet operators' BBS: "GNAPP".
-This direct launch door code is the new member application door.
-It's not visible on the GHOSTmine menu.

-## How To Connect
-Configure a door using your BBS' outbound RLOGIN capability, with the door code "GNAPP" or use Apam's `rlogin-connect` application.
+Configure a door using your BBS' outbound RLOGIN capability or use Apam's `rlogin-connect` application.

 ## rlogin-connect
 The program can be obtained from `https://github.com/apamment/rlogin-connect`.
 Clone the repository and then build.